ProtonKicker/Flourine/README.md

 - Feature a more compact toolhead

 ## Work In Progress
-- upgrading toolhead cooling
-- setting up a good pinter profile
-- replace lm8lu bearing with lm8luu bearing on z-axis
+- upgrade the bed gantry: split it to serveral parts to be printable on the printer itself

 ## Future Plans

-### Upgrades
-- **Heated Bed:** Upgrade from unheated glass to improve print adhesion.
-- **Additional Cooling:** Add part cooling fans.
-- **BL Touch:** Integrate a BL Touch sensor for improved bed leveling.
-Or maybe a inductive sensor like Prusa.
+- **Improve bed leving:** Integrate a BL Touch sensor for improved bed leveling.
+Or maybe a inductive sensor like Prusa's machines.

-### Cost-Saving Measures
-- **Downgrade Hotend:** Replace the CHC hotend with a standard V6 hotend.
+- **Downgrade Hotend:** Replace the CHC hotend with a standard V6 hotend (or Bambu hotend).
 - **3D Print Frame Components:** Inspired by RatRig V-Chonk, print more frame components to reduce costs.

 ## License